BASTAcode/BASTA/docs/examples_freqs.rst

 of the :math:`\ell=1,2` modes, one would extrapolate the :math:`\ell=0` epsilons if the frequency locations of the :math:`\ell=1,2` goes outside the interval of the frequency locations of the :math:`\ell=0` modes.
 These are therefore excluded, and thus the number of epsilon differences may not be equal to the number of :math:`\ell=1,2` frequencies.

+As noted above for the ratios, correlations/covariances are taken into account in the fit.

 Frequency glitches
 ------------------